5 reasons why people seek Portuguese nationality by Sephardic

 Health, safety, education and purchasing power are some of the indicators that make Europe stand out in terms of quality of life.
 How about being able to live with that quality and, whenever you want, being able to stop by and spend a season in Brazil?

 Those who obtain Portuguese nationality can work professionally in any country of the European Union.
 It is an opportunity to work in some of the largest companies in the world and win in euros.

 How about being able, as a Portuguese citizen, to have much less bureaucracy to enter some of the best universities in the world?
 Have you ever dreamed of studying in Paris, Berlin, Rome, Madrid or at the excellent universities in Lisbon, Coimbra, or Porto, for example?

 Still not convinced?
 Well, then, do not seek citizenship for yourself, but for your descendants.
 Did you know that your children and grandchildren will be entitled to the citizenship that you have earned?
 Wouldn't it be wonderful to leave all these opportunities for their future?

 The first thing to do is to confirm whether there is a Sephardic ascendant in your genealogy.
-For that, I suggest answering the genealogy pre-analysis form (there is no cost).
-It's just click here.
-With that, if our genealogists will be able to confirm the viability of your process.
+For this, I suggest answering the genealogical pre-analysis form (there is no cost).

 Also check out our video on the same topic: